SamuelVanie/youdotcom.el/README.md

 - `/quit` : Stop the search engine's session and close the buffer.

 You can change the number of results displayed by changing the variable `youdotcom-number-of-results` (default is 1).
-The result buffer is based on *markdown*, make sure your emacs supports it.

 ## 👊 Contributing